ashishupadhyay/Projects/angular_projects/ng-tree-dropdown/README.md

-# Tree Dropdown for Angular 2 and above
+# Tree Dropdown for Angular 2 and above (Bootstrap v4 dropdown)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.